Returning to the Office after COVID-19

 Virtual meeting and collaboration platforms (like RingCentral, Microsoft Teams, etc.) will continue to keep people connected professionally and personally.
 Encourage virtual meeting attendance even while in the office to help with social distancing until the risk of virus transmission has curved.
 VoIP providers, like RingCentral can integrate with widely leveraged communications platforms like Microsoft Teams.

 Consider utilizing soft phones, if you can do so, or leveraging hands free calling through headsets.
-Register here for upcoming RingCentral Webinar to learn how Centre and RingCentral can enable your team through best-in-class secure, communication and collaboration solutions.
+Centre partners with RingCentral to enable your team through best-in-class secure, communication and collaboration solutions.

 You may need to change the Default printer you’re using once back in the office, especially if you configured your machine to print from a personal/home printer while working remotely.